QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for SAP (22.22%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
-This is considered extremely upbeat, hence SAP passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for SAP (-33.61%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+SAP fails the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-SAP, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 2.14, 2.03, 2.11, 3.99, 3.27, fails this criterion, as more than 1 dip is unacceptable to the methodology.
+SAP, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.66, 3.15, 2.57, 3.04, 2.99, passes since the latest quarter's earnings are on track to be the best yet.

 CURRENT PRICE LEVEL: [FAIL]